 For FOCJ to establish competition between governments, exit should be as unrestrained as possible.
 In contrast, entry need not necessarily be free.
-As for individuals in Buchanan-type clubs, jurisdictions may be asked a price if they want to join a particular FOCJ and benefit from its public goods.
-The existing members of the particular FOCJ have to democratically decide whether a new member pays an adequate entry price and thus is welcome.
+As for individuals in Buchanan-type clubs, jurisdictions may be asked a price if they want to join a particular FOCUS and benefit from its public goods.
+The existing members of the particular FOCUS have to democratically decide whether a new member pays an adequate entry price and thus is welcome.
 'Free' mobility in the sense of a disregard for the cost imposed on others is overcome by internalizing the external cost of movement.
 In addition, FOCJ do not have to restrict entry by administrative and legal means such as zoning laws.
 Explicit, openly declared entry fees substitute implicit restrictions resulting in high land prices and housing rents.
 The commonly raised concern that pricing could be exploitative and mobility strongly curtailed is unwarranted as FOCJ are subject to competitive pressure.
 Moreover, the possibility to impose an explicit entry fee gives incentives to FOCJ-governments to care not only for the preferences of actual, but also of prospective members.

-Competition needs to be furthered by political institutions as the exit option does not suffice to induce governments to act efficiently.
+However, the exit option does not suffice to induce governments to act efficiently.
+Thus, competition needs to be enhanced by political institutions.
 The citizens should directly elect the persons managing the FOCJ, and should be given the right to initiate popular referenda on specific issues.
-These democratic institutions are known to raise efficiency in the sense of caring well for individual preferences (for elections, see Downs, 1957; Mueller, 1989; for referenda Cronin, 1989, Frey, 1994).
+These democratic institutions are known to raise efficiency in the sense of caring well for individual preferences (for elections, see Downs 1957, Mueller 1989; for referenda Frey 1994, Frey and Stutzer 2000, Kirchgässner, Feld and Savioz 1999).